 - In True Blood, the werewolf JD Carsons tells his pack to drink vampire blood (it greatly enhances physical attributes and gives a Healing Factor, but is highly addictive and has nasty withdrawal symptoms).
 When some refuse, he beats them up and force feeds them the blood.
 His goal was to make them stronger and make them addicted so they can not leave and obey him more easily.

-- In iZombie, Blaine was a regular drug dealer (sleazy, but not too pushy) before becoming an intelligent zombie, but afterward, he pairs this trope with the Poison-and-Cure Gambit, deliberately infecting rich people and then charging them through the nose for the only substance that can prevent them from progressing to the mindless shambling stage.
-He also infected bodybuilders to serve as his Dumb Muscle, and the city's police chief to help cover up the suspiciously high number of disappearing homeless people and troubled teens.
-Given that the "drug" he's selling is the product of murder, he certainly takes the aggressive part Up to Eleven.
+- In Series/iZombie, Blaine was a regular drug dealer (sleazy, but not too pushy) before becoming an intelligent zombie, but afterward, he pairs this trope with the Poison-and-Cure Gambit, deliberately infecting rich people and then charging them through the nose for the only substance that can prevent them from progressing to the mindless shambling stage.
+He also infected bodybuilders to serve as The Big Guy, and the city's police chief to help cover up the suspiciously high number of disappearing homeless people and troubled teens.
+Given that the "drug" he's selling is the product of murder, he certainly takes the aggressive part Up to 11.

 - Supermarioglitchy4s Super Mario 64 Bloopers: Yoshi is this.